Prajwal-koundinya/liver-fabrosis-detection/README.md

 ---

-## 📂 **Folder Structure**
+## 📂 Folder Structure

-.
+The following is the organized folder structure of this project:

+- **app.py**
-├── app.py                # Flask app for the project
+  The main Flask application file for running the project.

+- **model.pth**
-├── model.pth             # Trained PyTorch model
+  Pretrained PyTorch model for predictions.

-├── dataset/              # Folder containing the liver fibrosis dataset ├── templates/            # Contains HTML frontend files ├── static/               # CSS, JavaScript, and images for the frontend ├── images/               # Screenshots, confusion matrix, and accuracy plots └── README.md             # Project documentation
+- **dataset/**
+  Contains the liver fibrosis dataset required for training and evaluation.

+- **templates/**
+  HTML files for the frontend of the web application.

+- **static/**
+  Stores static assets like CSS, JavaScript, and image files used in the frontend.

+- **images/**
+  Screenshots of the application, confusion matrix, and accuracy/loss plots for visualization.

+- **README.md**
+  The project documentation file you are currently reading.

+This structure ensures easy navigation and modularity for contributors and users.

 ---